ryardley/rxmsg/README.md

 way via various brokers.

 #### Roadmap

-At a later point we should have plugins to make it work with various messaging paradigms:
+The infrastructure is sound.
+We just need to create plugins for various messaging systems:

 - [x] AMQP / RabbitMQ
 - [ ] Kafka
 - [ ] Node Processes
 - [ ] Web Workers
 - [ ] Socket.io

+PRs and issues accepted.

 Do you need this functionality?
 You can sponsor development of this package by messaging me over twitter: https://twitter.com/rudiyardley